The Hobbit

 0/5

-There is no sexual content or nudity depicted in the film.
-The focus is entirely on adventure and fantasy.
+There is no sexual content or nudity depicted in this story.

 Violence & Gore